 - Technology for video transmission and networked systems

 - Architecture and implementation aspects

-Contributions should focus on novel research aspects, but do not have to provide unpublished material.
-Presentations, posters, or demos should rather give an overview of the participant’s research fields including challenges, open topics, and problems in current research.
-The aim is to bring together young researchers with similar topics and provide a basis for fruitful scientific discussions, motivating future cooperation.
+Contributions focused on novel research aspects, but did not have to provide unpublished material.
+Presentations, posters, or demos rather gave an overview of the participant’s research fields including challenges, open topics, and problems in current research.
+The aim was to bring together young researchers with similar topics and provide a basis for fruitful scientific discussions, motivating future cooperation.